A riveting, brilliantly researched account of the deadliest submarine disaster in history and its devastating human cost.

 Drawing on exclusive access to top Russian military figures and the Kursk’s highly restricted Arctic submarine base, Moore tells the inside story of the Kursk disaster with factual depth and the compelling moment-by-moment tension of a thriller.

-Robert Moore is an award-winning TV journalist who was ITN’s Moscow correspondent during the collapse of the Soviet Union, and subsequently served as their Middle East correspondent.
-Since 1997, he has been their foreign affairs editor, covering a wide range… More about Robert Moore
+Robert Moore is an award-winning TV journalist who was ITN’s Moscow correspondent during the collapse of the Soviet Union, and subsequently served as their Middle East correspondent, then as their foreign affairs editor, covering a wide range of international stories,… More about Robert Moore

 “Robert Moore’s account of the Kursk disaster. . .is a gripping tale.
 It is a moving tragedy redeemed by acts of extraordinary courage, which Moore narrates with great dramatic skill.
 The book has the plot, the tension, and the excitement of a film.” —Orlando Figes, author of A People’s Tragedy: The Russian Revolution